The Four Seasons (TV series): Production

-The eight-part series is an adaptation of the Alan Alda 1981 film The Four Seasons, by Tina Fey, Lang Fisher, and Tracey Wigfield for Netflix.
+The series is an adaptation of the Alan Alda 1981 film The Four Seasons, by Tina Fey, Lang Fisher, and Tracey Wigfield for Netflix.
 It was produced by Little Stranger Inc. All three writers are executive producers, along with David Miner, Eric Gurian and Jeff Richmond.
 Alda and Marissa Bregman, daughter of the film's producer, Martin Bregman, are producers of the series.
 Fey also stars in the series, and in April 2024 was joined by Steve Carell, and in June 2024 by Colman Domingo, Erika Henningsen, Will Forte, and Kerri Kenney-Silver.
 Marco Calvani later joined in August 2024.

 In March 2025, it was revealed that Julia Lester, Alan Alda, Ashlyn Maddox, Jacob Buckenmyer, Taylor Ortega, Simone Recasner, Toby Edward Huss, Tommy Do, Chloe Troast, Jack Gore and Cole Tristan Murphy joined the show as guest stars.
-On May 14, 2025, Netflix renewed the series for a second season.
-On October 29, 2025, Steven Pasquale was cast in a recurring capacity for the second season.

 Filming took place in the state of New York in the second half of 2024.
-Filming also took place in Puerto Rico.
+Filming also took place in Puerto Rico for season one.

+Two weeks following the premiere of the first season, Netflix renewed the series for a second season.
+In October 2025, Steven Pasquale was cast in a recurring capacity for the second season.
+Filming locations on season two included Poughkeepsie, the Jersey Shore, and Trento, Italy.
+Domingo directed the first episode of season two and stated: "I leaned into 360 turns and group elements, so that when the show goes on and it's more complicated, you're going to long for that feeling again.
+You see people from above, coming in and out, flowing together — that sense of community you can get with your camera lenses.
+And then when it falls apart, you miss it...
+It's made me a more patient actor as well, looking at what a director has to do, and how they're there way before you, prepping.
+A lot of times, actors come to the set like, "Why is this set up this way?"
+There's all these reasons."

+In June 2026, Netflix renewed the series for an eight-episode third season, with the main cast returning.
+Filming locations included Reykjavík, Iceland.